SymbiFlow/symbiflow-common-config/.github/ISSUE_TEMPLATE/ISSUE_TEMPLATE-FEATURE.md

 ---
 name: New Feature/Improvement
-about: A standard issue template to use in all Symbiflow repositories.
+about: A standard issue template to use in all F4PGA repositories.
 Adapted from Open Source Templates by Tal Ater.
 labels: enhancement
 ---
 <!--- Provide a general summary of the issue in the Title above -->